QubesOS/qubes-doc/customization/dispvm-customization.md

 ### Create Custom sys-net sys-firewall and sys-usb DispVMs ###

-Users have the option of creating custom DispVMs which can be used for the `sys-net`, `sys-firewall` and `sys-usb` VMs.
-These VMs behave much like the default VMs created during Qubes installation with the exception of a non-persistent filesystem.
-Another similarity shared with the default service VMs is the option to use custom firewall rule sets as well as Qubes VPN scripts.
-This can be accomplished in spite of the fact that a fresh VM is created each time a DispVM is launched by adding rules or custom scripts to the dvm template.
-Users also have the option of setting the DispVMs to auto-start at system boot in addition to attaching PCI devices with the `--persistent` option.
-Since both of the aforementioned configuration options are required only at the initial DispVM creation.
-Using DispVMs in this manner is ideally suited for untrusted VMs which require persistent PCI devices such as `sys-net` and `sys-usb`.
+Users have the option of creating customized DispVMs for the `sys-net`, `sys-firewall` and `sys-usb` VMs.
+In this configuration, a fresh VM instance is created each time a DispVM is launched.
+Functionality is near-identical to the default VMs created following a new Qubes’ installation, except the user benefits from a non-persistent filesystem.

+Functionality is not limited, users can:

+   * Set custom firewall rulesets and run Qubes VPN scripts.
+   * Set DispVMs to autostart at system boot.
+   * Attach PCI devices with the `--persistent` option.

+Using DispVMs in this manner is ideal for untrusted qubes which require persistent PCI devices, such as USB VMs and NetVMs.

-_**Note:** if the dvm is customized with a VPN or firewall rule set.
-A separate dvm must be created for use by each DispVM.
-Otherwise, if the user does not customize the dvm.
-Only a singular dvm is required to be created which can be used as template for all DispVMs_
+_**Note:**_ Users who want customized VPN or firewall rulesets must create a seperate dvm for use by each DispVM.
+If dvm customization is not needed, then a single dvm is used as a template for all DispVMs.

 #### Create and configure the dvm from which the DispVM will be based on ####

-   1. Create the dvm VM
+   1. Create the dvm

     [user@dom0 ~]$ qvm-create -P <pool_name> --template <template_name> --class AppVM --label gray <dvm-name>

-   2. _(optional)_ In the dvm, add custom firewall rules, VPN scripts etc
+   2. _(optional)_ In the dvm, add custom firewall rulesets, Qubes VPN scripts etc

     Firewall rules sets and Qubes VPN scripts can be added just like any other VM